-(i) Failure to pay interest on loans taken from a financial institution for the financial year ended on 31st March, 2009:

-However, such failure does not attract the disqualification under Sec.
-164(2) as the disqualification is said to be incurred only if the default relates to re-payment of public deposits, and not on non-payment of interest on 'loans' obtained from a financial institutions.
+- (i) Failure to pay interest on loans taken from a financial institution for the financial year ended on 31st March, 2009: However, such failure does not attract the disqualification under Sec.
+164(2) as the disqualification is said to be incurred only if the default relates to re-payment of public deposits, and not on non-payment of interest on 'loans' obtained from a financial institutions. - (ii) Failure to repay the matured deposits on due date for the financial year ended on 31st March, 2009.